 The easy way: Open Wireshark, select Help> About Wireshark> then select the Folders Tab.
 From there you will see the path in the Programs item.
 Double click the directory path to open up your file navigator and then click on dumpcap if you are Windows, or dumpcap-bin if you are a MAC.

-Here is the Windows version:
+Here is the (now old) Windows version:

-Here is the MAC version:
+Here is the (now old) MAC version:

-Notice that in both versions, the capture started immediately.
+In either case, notice that in both versions, the capture started immediately.
 To stop capturing packets, simply type <control-C>.

 Great!
 But, we have a couple of problems.
 What if dumpcap did not start capturing on the appropriate interface?
 Also, where can we specify the filename we want dumpcap to use?